The strange blue box had been a fixture

 and Davie, having exhausted the pleasure you could get out of snowball

 fights came up with her.
-They had enjoyed their time with 'normal' boys,
+They had enjoyed their time with ‘normal’

 The next few hours were like a surreal dream, dressing to go to dinner,

-and which looked strange waiting outside the council flats with uniformed
+waiting outside the council flats with uniformed drivers who opened the

-drivers who opened the door for them.
+door for them.

-The Doctor had dressed for the occasion too, in what looked, though Rose
+The Doctor had dressed for the occasion, in an Armani suit – black,

-sheen of silver thread shot through it.
-He had a black shirt and tie underneath
+He had a black shirt and tie underneath and looked amazingly handsome.

-suit fitted better than the scruffy, sloppy leather jacket, and rather
+Slimmer, because the well cut suit fitted better than the scruffy, sloppy

-his world.
 He had been born to such a life, even if he rarely lived it.

-For tonight, he was playing the part for
+For tonight, he was playing the part for all it was worth.
+At the hotel

-as the guest who had paid a great deal of money to have very special arrangements
+deal of money to have very special arrangements made.
+They were escorted

-made.
-They were scorted by the manager to the private lounge where his
+by the manager to the private lounge where his guests were already assembled.

 Now that he was here, there was no delay in going through to the dining